-If there is one A Panel Judge, then it is advisable that he or she takes the centre of the line, to be available to the other Judges if required, and be able to keep some contact with all the line.

-- b.
-The Four Judge System If there are only two A Panel Judges they should not judge together. - c.
-The Line - (1) In walked-up trials the Steward of the Beat will be in charge of the line and dictate the pace of the line. - (2) In a three Judge walked-up Trial, the Judges will be positioned left, centre and right.
-Each Judge will usually have two guns shooting for him and he would normally place himself and his dogs between his guns.
-If there are extra guns then it should be decided which Judge they are to shoot for.
+- a.
+The three judge system If there is one A Panel judge, then it is advisable that he or she takes the centre of the line, to be available to the other judges if required, and be able to keep some contact with all the line. - b.
+The four judge system If there are only two A Panel judges they should not judge together. - c.
+The line - In walked-up trials the steward of the beat will be in charge of the line and dictate the pace of the line. - (2) In a three judge walked-up trial, the judges will be positioned left, centre and right.
+Each judge will usually have two guns shooting for him and he would normally place himself and his dogs between his guns.
+If there are extra guns then it should be decided which judge they are to shoot for.
 This will go a long way towards avoiding two dogs being sent for the same game. - d.
-(1) Dogs must walk steadily at heel and sit quietly at drives. - (2) If the game situation permits, two retrieves in the first round, then one retrieve in the second round is the usual procedure.
-It is imperative that the Chief Steward should be informed of any dogs eliminated or discarded for any reason.
-This will enable the Chief

-Steward to have the correct dogs available when required.
-It is, however, the Judge or Judge's responsibility to ensure that the right dogs are in line.
+(1) Dogs must walk steadily at heel and remain steady and quiet at drives. - (2) If the game situation permits, two retrieves in the first round, then one retrieve in the second round is the usual procedure.
+It is imperative that the chief steward should be informed of any dogs eliminated or discarded for any reason.
+This will enable the chief steward to have the correct dogs available when required.
+It is, however, the judge or judge's responsibility to ensure that the right dogs are in line.